nsidc/vagrant-vsphere/README.md

 ### pipe
 * `endpoint` - _Optional_ string - Indicates the role the virtual machine assumes as an endpoint for the pipe.
   Possible values are 'client' and 'server'
-* `noRxLoss` - _Optional_ boolean - Enables optimized data transfer over the pipe.
+* `no_rx_loss` - _Optional_ boolean - Enables optimized data transfer over the pipe.
 When you use this feature, the ESX server buffers data to prevent data overrun.
 This allows the virtual machine to read all of the data transferred over the pipe with no data loss.
 To use optimized data transfer, set noRxLoss to true.
 To disable this feature, set the property to false.

 ### file
-* `fileName` - _Optional_ string - Filename for the host file used in this backing.
+* `file_name` - _Optional_ string - Filename for the host file used in this backing.

 ### device
-* `deviceName` - _Optional_ string - The name of the device on the host system.
+* `device_name` - _Optional_ string - The name of the device on the host system.
-* `useAutoDetect` - _Optional_ boolean - Indicates whether the device should be auto detected instead of directly specified.
+* `use_auto_detect` - _Optional_ boolean - Indicates whether the device should be auto detected instead of directly specified.
 If this value is set to TRUE, deviceName is ignored.

 ### Cloning from a VM rather than a template